L4dno/combos_docker/README.md

 # combos

+# Installation
+Installation yet in the development, as I don't have a lot of experience in it.
+So you are welcome to create push-requests with it.

+At the current moment you may look in __./install.sh__ to understand how to setup the deps.

+You can install boost and SimGrid.
+Source code of SimGrid should be cloned to the root directory by the name __simgrid__.
+Then create the directory __build/__ and prepare the project via *cmake ..*.

+Feel free to write to me if you have problems with this.

+# Usage
+The file __generator__ is already included in the project.
+Run it and then __./execute__ which is generated after the first command.
+Configuration is in the __parameters.xml__.
+Please follow the format as the position of backslashes are important.
+I plan to migrate from xml to yaml, but it's not done yet as not critical.

+You also can look inside the directory __experiments/default/__ to modify __run.py__ and run experiments in a more convenient way than just save several __parameters.xml__.
+More examples will appear in the future.

+# Tests
+To write tests you need to compile the project (via __make__) and then go to the __build/Files__ and run __ctest__.
+In case in fail, you can turn the logs on (example in the __boinc.cpp__, ```xbt_log_control_set```).

+The initial project didn't have tests at all, and I started to add them only recently, so there are many code uncovered.
+You are welcome to contribute.
+It's my main direction of work for the nearest future.

+# Background

 The main difference from the original repository is that the code which simulates BOINC was switched from __boinc_simulator.c__ to __boinc.cpp__.
 The reason: SimGrid's newest version is 3.34, when combos compiles only with 3.11.
 I've tried several versions as well and I've tried to play with combos + 3.11v by changing __parameters.xml__.
 However, it either didn't compile or failed with a segmentation fault.
 So, the first attempt was only to switch the file's extension and fix all compilation errors.

 Besides the aforementioned reasons, the code in c requires a careful work with pointers. c++ provides a little bit more guarantees.
 At least it will shout.